Finances & Fundraising

 Toggle ItemChapter Financial Responsibilities

-- Guest Speakers/Performers: Travel, lodging, and performance fees
+- Guest Speakers/Performers: Travel, lodging, and fees

 Note: Submit requests 6-8 weeks before the event by emailing alumni_comms@byu.edu.